Updated on 2025-09-02 GMT+08:00

 • The client and the Redis instance must be interconnected before connecting to the instance.
 For details, see Network Conditions for Accessing DCS Redis.

-See Viewing Instance Details to obtain Connection Address or IP Address in the instance information.
+• To access Redis on a client over a private network, use Connection Address or IP Address, as shown in Figure 1.
 For more information, see Should I Use a Domain Name or an IP Address to Connect to a DCS Redis Instance?.

 Figure 1 Obtaining the instance addresses